parse-community/Governance/README.md

 ## Support

 All participants in the community are encouraged to provide support for new users to encourage growth in the community.
 Those seeking support should recognize that all support activity within the project is voluntary and is therefore provided as and when time allows.
-A user requiring guaranteed response times or results should therefore seek to purchase a support contract from a community member.
+A user requiring guaranteed response times or results should therefore seek to purchase support from a qualified source.

 ## Contribution Process

-Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
+Anyone can contribute to the project, regardless of skill, as there are many ways to contribute.
 For instance, a contributor might be active on the project issue tracker, or might supply patches.
 The various ways of contributing are described in more detail in a [separate document](CONTRIBUTING.md).

 ## Decision Making Process